gavodachs/docker-dachs/README.md

 - `gavodachs/server[:tag]` provides gavodachs-server, it depends on another container providing postgres (on default port 5432).
 - `gavodachs/postgres[:tag]` provides PostgreSQL for use by _dachs-server_.
-  * This setup is useful if you want to test production-like environments.

 **ToC**

 * [Getting started](#getting-started)
   * [Test migration](#test-migration)
     * [DaCHS 2](#dachs-2)

 Check the documents directory ([docs/](docs/)) for (practical) notes on

 * [versioning your resources](docs/data_publication.md),
 * [persisting data](docs/data_persistence.md),
 * [upgrading DaCHS](docs/upgrade_dachs.md),